 - council buildings

 - street lights

 - private residential property (a fee is applicable and a disclaimer must be signed prior to removal)

 - public highway (this includes footpaths)

-We do not remove graffiti from the following surfaces and these should be reported to their owners- -
+We do not remove graffiti from private property listed below and if present on these surfaces you should report this to their owners -

 - private business property